pixijs/batch/README.md

 * Injector functions: Rather than just texture-related macros in the fragment shader/template, `PIXI.brend.ShaderGenerator` allows you to have additional macros and in the vertex shader/template as well.

-* Custom uniforms: You can use your own uniforms with `pixi-batch-renderer`, without having to create your own shader generator.
+* Custom uniforms: You can use your own uniforms with `pixi-batch-renderer`, without having to create your own shader generator!

 # Regular Batch Renderer Generation